Florence Museums Reservations: Personal Guide in Uffizi Museums and Accademia

-But then perhaps because of their bad smell, Ferdinando I replaced them with goldsmiths, making the road more elegant and cleaner.
+Florence guided personal and small group But then perhaps because of their bad smell, Ferdinando I replaced them with goldsmiths, making the road more elegant and cleaner.

 Your friendly and expert guide will take you past after the Uffizzi Gallery to see the David of Michelangelo.

 Next you will visit Piazza della Signoria, the seat of the Florentine city and county government.